Vinci SA: History

-The company was founded by Alexandre Giros and Louis Loucheur as Société Générale d’Entreprises S.A.
+The company was founded by Alexandre Giros and Louis Loucheur as Société Générale d'Entreprises S.A.
 (SGE) in 1899.
-SGE was owned by Compagnie générale d'électricité (CGE), now Alcatel, from 1966 until 1981, when Saint-Gobain acquired a majority stake.
+SGE was owned by Compagnie générale d'électricité (CGE), later Alcatel, from 1966 until 1981, when Saint-Gobain acquired a majority stake.

 Companies acquired by SGE include Sogea (a civil engineering firm founded in 1878), bought in 1986, Campenon Bernard (a civil engineering and development firm founded in 1920), bought in 1988, and Norwest Holst (a British civil engineering firm founded in 1969 by the merger of Holst & Co, established in 1918, and Norwest Construction, established in 1923), bought in 1991.

-In 1988, SGE was acquired by Compagnie générale des eaux, now Vivendi.
+In 1988, SGE was acquired by Compagnie générale des eaux, which was later renamed Vivendi.
 In 2000, the company changed its name to Vinci.

-In 2001, Vinci acquired Groupe GTM, which was a combination of Dumez, founded in 1880, and GTM, founded in 1891.
-In 2002, the UK business Norwest Holst was renamed Vinci plc.
+During 2001, Vinci acquired Groupe GTM, which was a combination of Dumez (founded in 1880) and GTM (founded in 1891).
+One year later, the British-based business Norwest Holst was renamed Vinci plc.

 The company went on to acquire Autoroutes du Sud de la France (the Southern Freeways Company) in 2006, and Bachy-Soletanche, the world's second-largest geotechnical specialist contractor (after Bauer) in February 2007.
-It also bought the UK operations of Taylor Woodrow Construction in September 2008.
+It also bought the UK operations of Taylor Woodrow Construction for £74m in September 2008.

-Vinci acquired Cegelec, as well as the European aggregates businesses of Tarmac, in 2010 and it bought Meteor Parking from the Go-Ahead Group in September 2010.
-Then, in 2012, Vinci signed a deal to buy ANA Aeroportos de Portugal for €3,080 million.
+During August 2009, Vinci acquired a portion of the troubled contractor Haymills.
+One month later, it acquired the French engineering firm Cegelec from the Qatar Investment Authority in exchange for €1.18 billion ($1.69 billion).
+During February 2010, it bought the European aggregates businesses of Tarmac from Anglo American in exchange for £250 million.
+It also purchased Meteor Parking from the Go-Ahead Group in September 2010.

+During the early 2010s, the company was awarded multiple contracts to construct portions of London's Crossrail project.
+In 2012, Vinci signed a deal to buy ANA Aeroportos de Portugal in exchange for €3,080 million.
+During December 2013, Vinci was awarded a contract worth €440 million to build an express-lane highway system in Atlanta, Georgia.